jordwest/news-feed-eradicator/README.md

-# News Feed Eradicator for LinkedIn
+# News Feed Eradicator for Facebook and LinkedIn

-A browser extension that deletes your LinkedIn news feed and replaces it with a nice quote.
+A browser extension that replaces your news feed with a motivational quote.

 ## Development